Top Democrat calls transgender limits in U.S. military an 'act of cruelty'

 Elements of the legal battle that followed Trump’s decision are also covered in the documentary.

-The new Department of Defence policy that will come into effect in just over a week is not a complete blanket ban.
+The new Department of Defense policy that will come into effect in just over a week is not a complete blanket ban.

 It allows those currently serving openly to remain in the armed forces, but will not permit openly transgender people from joining the military, nor allow those already in service to begin transitioning gender after April 12.